dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * low pause (like CMS) - use multiple threads and initiate `stop the world` in 2 cases:
     * initial marking of gc roots
     * if app changed the state of the heap, while gc was running
-* G1 - use multiple threads scan heap by dividing in into many regions and scan regions with most garbage first
+* G1 - use multiple threads scan heap by dividing in into many regions and scan regions with most garbage first. yet do STW to run compact. so it concurrent mark + STW compact.
 * Z (java11 - experimental for linux only, java14 - ZGC for linux/windows):
     * partition the heap like G1, yet heap chunks can have different size
     * stop the world - no more then 10ms
     * run in java prior to java15 `-XX:+UnlockExperimentalVMOptions -XX:+UseZGC`
+Z & shenandoah insert load barrier into the code if you load object:
+    zgc:
+    * load barrier - piece of code that generated on the fly and inserted into system
+    * check if object was relocated into new memory layout & update reference to this object (this relocation happens by application itself, so it may incur some latency) shenandoah
+    * append `forward pointer` to each object, which store actual object address, by default it points to object itself
+    * once change happen, forward pointer of old object would point to new object
+    * insert load barrier into java code
+    * this load barier read forward pointer to determine real address of object
+    * write barrier - if object already moved then write to new copy (this code also inserted into your code and may incur latency)
+Yet for CMS, G1, ZGC we still has small pauses to:
+* collect root objects
+* take snapshot
+This needs to be done atomically, so nothing happens in between, that's why we have tiny STW
 JVM support following gc types:
 --these 2 operate on YoungGen
 * `-XX:+UseSerialGC` - standard serial mark & sweep algo